Suyash08Oct/design-patterns-java/README.md

 7. Principle of least knowledge: talk only to your immediate friends.
                 -- For Any Objects, while designing a system, be careful the number of classes it interacts with.

+8. Don't Call Us, We will Call You.
+                -- The Hollywood Principle